Skip to main content

 Winery

 A medieval castle estate in the hills above Montalcino, Castello Banfi operates as a wine resort and hospitality destination at the serious end of Brunello di Montalcino production.
-Holding a Pearl 4 Star Prestige rating for 2025, it sits in a peer set defined by estate-scale production, on-site accommodation, and direct engagement with the Sangiovese Grosso tradition that made this corner of Tuscany one of Italy's most closely watched wine appellations.
+Holding a Pearl 4 Star Prestige rating for 2025, it sits in a comparable set defined by estate-scale production, on-site accommodation, direct engagement with the Sangiovese Grosso tradition that made this corner of Tuscany one of Italy's most closely watched wine appellations.

 Bodegas Muga, Haro, Spain